WHAT ARE HALLUCINOGENS?

 Using LSD may also cause several physical health effects, including sweating, blurred vision, mydriasis, palpitations, and impaired coordination.
 Many other hallucinogens cause vomiting or nausea.
-With all, hallucinogens, judgment is impaired.
+With all hallucinogens, judgment is impaired.

-Side health effects of dissociative (PCP, ketamine, DXM)
+Side Effects of Dissociatives (PCP, ketamine, DXM)

 Addiction to Hallucinogenic Drugs

-Treatment at AToN Center
+Hallucinogen Addiction Treatment at AToN Center

-At AToN Center we know what drugs and alcohol can do to a person’s health and well-being, and our care services team supports each individual person that walks through our door looking for recovery.
+At AToN Center, we know what drugs and alcohol can do to a person’s health and well-being, and our care services team supports each individual person that walks through our door looking for recovery.
 We also believe that your past does not have to dictate your future, that you have a lot of opportunities to get past your troubles, and that we can be there for you the entire time.

 If you or someone you love needs help with a drug or alcohol problem and would like information on our support, resources, or care services, please contact our admissions team.